György Sárosi: 1930-1932 : Rise to the first team

-His first league goal was in 1930-31 against the Pécs-Baranya on 17 and 24 May 1931.
+His first league goal was in 1930-31 against Pécs-Baranya FC on 17 and 24 May 1931.

 Winning the 1931-32 championship was an unforgettable experience for Sárosi.
 He played in 19 out of 22 matches due to injury or illness.
 On 8 September 1932, the Hungarian Cup final was played on Hungária út.
-Hungária - Ferencváros 4-3.
+Hungária-Ferencváros 4-3.
 A game that Ferencváros lost.

 1933-1938 His best years

 Magyar Kupa final

-At the age of 20, György Sárosi was already one of the best players in the world, and had one of the best performances ever against Ujpest in the 1933 Magyar Kupa Final in which Ferencvaros won 11-1; Ujpest won the league that season.
+At the age of 20, György Sárosi was already one of the best players in the world, and had one of the best performances ever against Újpest in the 1933 Magyar Kupa Final in which Ferencváros won 11-1; Ujpest won the league that season.
 György Sárosi scored 3 goals and 4 assists, the newspapers gave him the best rating (1) as he was named the MVP of the game.

 Anyone who has watched this match will never forget Sárosi's game.
 Not any Hungarian center has never played better than him [...]
 When Sárosi passed the defenders of Újpest for the first time, everyone noticed.
 Because he walked away as if he had no opponent and moved the ball as confidently as if it was the most natural thing in the world.
 Later, he also proved that he plays with excellent sense, he always knows where to give the ball.
 And since he was able to do what his situation wanted, the center that Hungarian football so desperately needs developed for us.
 Many experts in the auditorium sighed: If another Sárosi behind center Sárosi could play center half in the national team, no opponent would cause a headache!
 He played well the balls he had to play and excelled in the line of struggles he had to control.
 At Sárosi we could finally see again that he could outwit the opponent easily and without wasting time and we could see that he always plays forward, towards the opponent's goal [...]
 This great game had an electrifying effect on the others as well.